 For a long time, I’ve wanted a place to share my thoughts, ideas, and projects with the world.
 Some of the world’s best thinkers have said that writing helps them clarify their thoughts and ideas.
 Since clearer thinking and better communication is nearly always a good thing, I want to take advantage of such an accessible tool that can help me improve in those arenas.

-I’m a 20-year-old self-taught software engineer, originally from Massachusetts, but now without a constant location.
+As of posting this, I’m a 20-year-old self-taught software engineer, originally from Massachusetts, but now without a constant location.
 I have pretty varied interests…here are the main ones:

 - Programming (of course).
 Most of my experience is in web development (mostly Node.js/React and Python/Django), but I’m moving towards working with embedded systems.
-I find the concept of writing code that has an effect in the physical world absolutely fascinating, as well as the resource constraints that often arise in embedded applications.
+I find the concept of writing code that has an effect on the physical world absolutely fascinating, as well as the resource constraints that often arise in embedded applications.

 - Climate change.
 I believe that there isn’t another problem that’s nearly as important or as urgent.
 I’ve spent a lot of time trying to figure out how to help with climate change using my technical skills―in doing so, I’ve come across a number of wonderful communities, including Tech Impact Makers and ClimateAction.tech.
 I’m also part of the Sunrise Movement, and have made a couple of internal tools for them.